tarekziade/molotov/docs/source/index.rst

         with await session.post(_API, data=somedata) as resp:
             assert resp.status_code == 200

+When a function is decorated with the :func:`setup` decorator, it will be called with the command-line arguments and needs to send back a dict.
+This dict will be passed to the :class:`ClientSession` class when it's created.
+This is useful when you need to setup session-wide options like Authorization headers, or do whatever you need on startup.

 When molotov runs, it creates some workers (coroutines) that will run scenarii indefinitely until the test is done.
 A test is done